MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

+bounding box

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />

 ## Output Variables

 The *FRICOSIPY* model reports a large selection of variables into the output NetCDF dataset.
 The user can (de)select any of these variables in the configuration file.

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />